jameskimmel/deSEC_DynDNS/README.md

 nano deSEC_DynDNS.sh
 ```

-run the script:
+To test your config, run the script:
 ```bash
 ./deSEC_DynDNS.sh
 ```

-to set it as a cronjob every 5 minutes:
+If you want to run it every 5min, creat a cronjob like this:
 ```bash
 crontab -e
 ```